16 Mar

 The interview wraps up with some final words of advice.
 It’s essential to acknowledge that you’re telling yourself a narrative, and then you can start to change it.
 Recognize that you have autonomy over your life unless you’re reading this from a jail cell or hospital bed.
 You have the power to change.
 Stop focusing your energy on the problem, but focus on the solutions.

 Follow Shunta on Instagram or pick up your own Best Guide Today.
-And if you’re considering leaving your law firm or interested in exploring your options, check out the free resources from Former Lawyer.
+And if you’re considering leaving your law firm or interested in exploring your options, check out the free First Steps guide.

 Sarah Cottrell: Hi, and welcome to The Former Lawyer Podcast.
 I'm your host, Sarah Cottrell.
 On this show, I interview former lawyers to hear their inspiring stories about how they left law behind to find careers and lives that they love.
 Let's get right to the show.